 Cream Cheese Mints

-When it comes to cream cheese mints, there are two kinds- you can make a delicious cream cheese mint that basically consists of cream cheese , powdered sugar and extract or a little more refined wedding cream cheese mint that has a butter flavor.
-No matter which you chose, you still get a gorgeous and rich wedding mint.
+When it comes to cream cheese mints, there are two kinds- you can make a delicious cream cheese mint that basically consists of cream cheese , powdered sugar and extract or a little more refined wedding cream cheese mint that has a butter flavor (that recipe is here under Homemade Butter Mints).
+No matter which mint type you chose, you still get a gorgeous and rich wedding mint.
 You can easily eliminate the butter from this recipe for no affect on the end result.

 Can I use a mold for my Cream Cheese mint?

-Yes, but these mints can be sticky, so make sure you coat your mold in sugar prior to pressing your mint in or I have known family members to add melting chocolate and then cream cheese mixture.
+Yes, but these mints can be sticky, so make sure you coat your mold in powdered sugar prior to pressing your mint in or I have known family members to add melting chocolate and then cream cheese mixture.
+You want to make sure the mint cant stick.
+Then stick in fridge and make sure they set before popping out.

-Using a hand mixer, combine cream cheese, extract, and half of the powdered sugar in a deep mixing bowl.
+Using a hand mixer on low to start, combine cream cheese, mint extract, and half of the powdered sugar in a deep mixing bowl.

 Powdered sugar is super messy so I only add half a time and then once mixed, add the other portion.

-Now add half of your holiday sprinkles into the mixture, which makes sure they are also in the center of the mint.
+Now add half of your holiday sprinkles into the mixture, which makes sure they are also in the center of the mint and provide a little crunch.

 TIP: If the dough is still too sticky, it means you need more powdered sugar.